The Cultural Lie Behind Sensitive Burnout

 That’s the world I'm imagining.

-Because highly sensitive people are here.
+Because highly sensitive people are more perceptive, empathetic, and attuned.

 But so many of us learned to disconnect from ourselves in order to survive.
 Especially those of us who learned very early that surviving meant noticing everyone else’s needs before our own.